bastbnl/oscon-redux-angular-workshop/README.md

 - Clone or fork this repository
 - Make sure you have [node.js](https://nodejs.org/) installed version 5+
 - Make sure you have NPM installed version 3+
+- Make sure you have git installed on your machine
 - `WINDOWS ONLY` run `npm install -g webpack webpack-dev-server typescript json-server` to install global dependencies
 - run `npm install` to install dependencies
 - run `npm start` to fire up dev server